Quebec nationalism: 1960s

 The oppression of Francophones was also something that Lesage wanted to bring to light and change because of the longstanding cultural and society tension between the Francophones and Anglophones.
 Lesage had the desire to change the role that the state had over the province.
 He no longer wanted economic inferiority of French Canadians and the Francophone society, but rather evolving organized labor, educational reform, and the modernization of political process.

 There were many issues that the province had during this time due to the imbalance between the Francophones and Anglophones on a variety of levels.
 Even though the Francophones outnumbered the Anglophones, the Francophones were still seen as a minority.
 This oppression however dated further back than just the 1960s.

 The province has a history of colonization and conquest that is complex and multi layered.
 The past history of this province can be seen in the city's landscape marked with a variety of memoir commemorating the overtaking powers.

 The province's Francophones as well as ethnic and racial minority groups did not have any power, they were living in the poorest parts of cities.
 It was hard for these groups to progress in their careers or climb the socio-economic ladder.
 For Francophones it was difficult because success was geared towards the English speaker and prestigious institutions were English speaking and devalued the culture and language of the French.

 By the early 1960s a group of French Canadians from all classes were receiving proper education but only to go into careers in Anglophone dominated institutions.

-Avocation of the new form of nationalism was used to address the drastic conditions in the work place as well as living conditions.
+Advocacy of the new form of nationalism was used to address the drastic conditions in the work place as well as living conditions.
 This was most apparent between the Francophones who believed in the new 1960s idea of nationalism and the predominantly English Canadian anti-nationalists.
 The goal of the new society was to overcome injustices for minority groups in everyday life.
 This sparked a number of movements such as the Black Power movement and Women's Rights Movement that were mainly seen in working-class neighbourhoods which gained publicity when journals, conferences and advocates fed into these movements.

 A movement of a new Quebec with a new meaning behind the word Nationalism would continue to change and progress overtime with the 1960s being the start of this change.